-The assignment of an insurance claim can be seen in a similar light to the assignment of a contractual right or benefit.
-It is when one confers the financial payment or obligation of the insurer to another making them a beneficiary.
-It also can be understood as a delegation of the duty to pay an insured’s claim or to be reimbursed for such payment.
+The assignment of an insurance claim is an assignment of a contractual right or benefit.
+It is when one confers the financial payment or obligation of the insurer to another making them the beneficiary.

-To gain a better understanding, a look at Section 317 “Assignment of a Right” which is part of the Restatement of Contracts Law will help you grasp the larger picture.
-This statute defines the assignment of a contractual right.
+Section 317 “Assignment of a Right” found in the Restatement of Contracts Law defines the assignment of a contractual right as follows.

 The section reads as follow:

 (1) An assignment of a right is a manifestation of the assignor's intention to transfer it by virtue of which the assignor's right to performance by the obligor is extinguished in whole or in part and the assignee acquires a right to such performance.

 (2) A contractual right can be assigned unless

 (a) the substitution of a right of the assignee for the right of the assignor would materially change the duty of the obligor, or materially increase the burden or risk imposed on him by his contract, or materially impair his chance of obtaining return performance, or materially reduce its value to him, or